-Time-variant rates are based on the fact that there are certain periods during the day when the demand on the electricity network is highest and includes Time-of-Use rates.
-During these periods, the utility incurs additional resources in order to meet this short-term demand peak.
-It is utilized to recover the true cost of electricity at different periods during the day as well as influence consumer behavior toward shifting their demand to off-peak periods or reducing demand overall.
+This pricing approach is utilized to recover the true cost of electricity at different periods during the day as well as influence consumer behavior toward shifting their demand to off-peak periods or reducing demand overall.
+It includes Time-of-Use rates.